Alfredo Salazar Jr.

-Alfredo Salazar (born in San Juan Puerto Rico) is an economist by education and a banker by profession.
-He is currently retired.
+Alfredo Salazar (March 10, 1942, in San Juan, Puerto Rico – November 11, 2023) was an economist by education and a banker by profession.
 He entered into public service and ran for an elected position affiliated with the Popular Democratic Party of Puerto Rico (PDP).
 He ran for the office of Resident Commissioner of Puerto Rico in the United States Congress in the 2008 elections.
 Prior to running for Congress, he served as Chairman and President of the Puerto Rico Government Development Bank (GDB) and financial advisor to the then governor of Puerto Rico, Aníbal Acevedo Vilá.
 He had previously served as President of the Puerto Rico Industrial Development Company and GDB president during the first administration of Gov. Rafael Hernández Colón in the mid seventies and Head of the Economic Development Administration during Hernández Colón third administration.

 Biography

-Mr. Salazar has devoted most of his professional life to commercial and investment banking.
+Mr. Salazar devoted most of his professional life to commercial and investment banking.
 He began working with Banco Popular de Puerto Rico and then moved on to the Chase Manhattan Bank, (today JP Morgan Chase), where he occupied several executive positions including Country Head in Puerto Rico, Argentina and Brazil from 1977 to 1988.
 In 1989 he was appointed President of Banco de Ponce, the second largest commercial bank in Puerto Rico, just before it merged into Banco Popular.